A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

 In our paper, we explore the impact of both sources of variations in the computations of model universes.
-To this end, we use the Boltzmann code CLASS (Cosmic Linear Anisotropy Solving System), which was designed to provide a flexible coding environment for implementing cosmological models, to calculate their background evolution and linear structure formation.
+To this end, we use the Boltzmann code CLASS\footnote{The code CLASS is publicly available at \href{https://lesgourg.github.io/class_public/class.html}{https://lesgourg.github.io/class\_public/class.html}}, which was designed to provide a flexible coding environment for implementing cosmological models, to calculate their background evolution and linear structure formation.
 The modular concept of CLASS and the coding conventions make it possible to enhance the existing code, without the risk of compromising existing functionality.
 Furthermore, it offers the configuration of a CPL-based DE component.
-The underlying code concepts can be found in \citet{Lesgourgues2011}, and the code is publicly available at \href{http://class-code.net/}{http://class-code.net/}.
-The version used in our paper, the up-to-date version when we started this project, is version 2.9 (21.01.2020).
-This version uses the \emidx{Planck 2018} cosmological parameters from \citet{Collaboration2018} as the default parameter set.
+The underlying code concepts can be found in \citet{Lesgourgues2011}.
+This code uses the \q{Planck 2018} cosmological parameters from \citet{Collaboration2018} as the default parameter set.
 Additionally, the configuration provides different sets of precision configuration files, to reflect varying requirements on precision needed in the results and available computation time.
 The precision configuration offering the highest accuracy is proofed to be in conformance with the Planck results within a $0.01\%$ level.

-We developed an amended version of CLASS, which includes our suggested enhancements in the procedure of computing the \acidx{IC} and the integration of the energy densities.
-The novel parameterization of an early-based (CMB) versus locally determined value of $H_0$ makes sure that the corresponding ``switch'' is carried out in the computation of the \acidx{IC} of the DE component and the subsequent integration of Eq.~\eqref{eq:EQeconsnbgH0}.
-If the parameter is flagged as ``early'', it is assumed that the ``concordance \acidx{LCDM}'' parameters, i.e. the Planck-based value of $H_0$ and all the other model parameters from \citet{Collaboration2018} are used, mentioned in the description of Fig.~\ref{fig:LCDM}.
-If the parameter is set to ``local'', then the calculation proceeds with the assumption that a locally determined value for $H_0$ is being used.
-We use the CPL-based DE model in CLASS, which includes a cosmological constant as a special case.
+We developed an amended version of CLASS, that includes our suggested enhancements in the procedure of computing the EDs and the integration of the energy conservation equation.
+The novel parametrization of an early-based (CMB) versus locally determined value of $H_0$ makes sure that the corresponding switch is carried out in the computation of the EDs of the DE component and the subsequent integration of Eq.~\eqref{eq:EQeconsnbgH0}.
+If the parameter is flagged as \qn{early,} the concordance $\Lambda$CDM parameters, that is the Planck-based value of $H_0$ and the $\Lambda$CDM concordance parameters from \citet{Collaboration2018} are used (mentioned in the description of Fig.~\ref{fig:LCDM}).
+If the parameter is set to \qn{local,} then the calculation proceeds with the assumption that a locally determined value for $H_0$ is being used.
+We used the CPL-based DE model in CLASS for the computation of the exemplary models presented in this section.